DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The **Alba** were being systematically hunted not for what they did, but for what they remembered.

+### A Different Kind of Violence: The Fate of the Preservers

+The violence of this era was not uniform.
+While the battles against the **Wiros** were wars of extermination against a dominant competitor, the attacks on the **Alba** were acts of ideological cleansing.
+The archaeological evidence for this is more subtle but equally tragic.

+A Late Neolithic mass grave discovered in **Koszyce, Poland (c.
+2800 BCE)** tells this story with heartbreaking clarity.
+Genetic analysis revealed that the 15 victims were all members of a single, large, three-generational extended family.
+They were patrilineal, and they were systematically executed by blows to the head.

+But here, the pattern is different.
+The victims were mostly women and children.
+The adult males of the family were almost entirely absent from the grave, suggesting they were away when the massacre occurred and returned to bury their kin with great care.

+This was not a battle for genetic dominance, but a targeted execution of a specific lineage—a family that held preserved knowledge.
+This represents the second phase of the human survival strategy: after defeating the physically imposing **Wiros**, the now-dominant human warrior cultures, running on the Rulers' control software, turned on the last pockets of Gardener-aligned wisdom.
+The **Alba**, and the humans who sheltered them, were hunted not for their threat, but for their memory of a different way of being.

+### A Different Kind of Violence: The Fate of the Preservers

+The violence of this era was not uniform.
+While the battles against the **Wiros** were wars of extermination against a dominant competitor, the attacks on the **Alba** were acts of ideological cleansing.
+The archaeological evidence for this is more subtle but equally tragic.

+A Late Neolithic mass grave discovered in **Koszyce, Poland (c.
+2800 BCE)** tells this story with heartbreaking clarity.
+Genetic analysis revealed that the 15 victims were all members of a single, large, three-generational extended family.
+They were patrilineal, and they were systematically executed by blows to the head.

+But here, the pattern is different.
+The victims were mostly women and children.
+The adult males of the family were almost entirely absent from the grave, suggesting they were away when the massacre occurred and returned to bury their kin with great care, arranging mothers with their children and brothers side-by-side, and including rich grave goods.

+This was not a battle for genetic dominance, but a targeted execution of a specific lineage—a family that held preserved knowledge.
+This represents the second phase of the human survival strategy: after defeating the physically imposing **Wiros**, the now-dominant human warrior cultures, running on the Rulers' control software, turned on the last pockets of Gardener-aligned wisdom.
+The **Alba**, and the humans who sheltered them, were hunted not for their threat, but for their memory of a different way of being.

 ## The Great Flood: The Genetic Reset

 As the hybridization crisis reached its peak, the situation became unsustainable.
 The **Wiros** were genetically unstable—powerful but unpredictable, brilliant but destructive.
 The **Alba** were being systematically eliminated.
 Pure humans were barely surviving through increasingly brutal control systems.

+This mythological "Age of Heroes"—the turbulent era of the Hybridization Crisis, the rise of the human warrior clans, and the great genetic purge—is not a timeless fantasy.
+The scientific evidence from genetics and archaeology places these events squarely within the **Neolithic and early Chalcolithic periods, between roughly 5,000 and 3,000 BCE**.
+This was the age of the great stone monuments, but it was also the age of the great massacres.
+The megalithic tombs that rose across the landscape can be seen as the monuments of the victorious human patrilineages that survived this brutal war, built to glorify the very ancestors who led the fight for humanity's genetic survival.

 Something had to give.